severalnines/galera-docker-mariadb/example-kubernetes/README.md

 ### 2. Deploy the Galera Cluster ###

-You can deploy using multiple ways, either ReplicaSet, DaemonSet or StatefulSet.
+You can deploy the cluster with multiple ways - ReplicaSet (Deployment), DaemonSet or StatefulSet.

 **ReplicaSet**